March 2024

 • To be concerned with adequate and thorough instruction of adults and youth for confirmation.

-• To examine all requests for transfer, for release, and all requests for membership, and to recommend to the Voters what action should be taken upon on those requests.
+• To examine all requests for transfer, for release, and all requests for membership, and to recommend to the Voters what action should be taken upon those requests.

 • To endeavor to reconcile conflict and strife within the congregation.